tazlambert/weblogic-modernization/README.md

-# Welcome to Oracle WebLogic Move and Improve Hands On Lab #
+# Welcome to Oracle WebLogic Modernization Hands On Lab #

 ## About this hands-on Hands On Lab ##